jzhowie/APCSFinalProject/README.md

 Austin: Added another Pokemon class constructor to add both types and the Pokemon's name when being initialized in generator during the party picker screen.

+### June 3:
+Jason: Fixed issues around more individual pokemon in party picker screen and displaying on the board.
+Also modified the buttons to be larger and more colorful.

 ## UML Diagram Updates:
 **May 29:** https://drive.google.com/file/d/1xNGIy_zpkd7C0Rtd6X70NHZmNEkU4-X-/view?usp=sharing
 **May 24:** https://drive.google.com/file/d/1ELlNXD1teTN4-YNPTtRZDYKZbeG_eWeP/view?usp=sharing